suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 * NUMA: The system has at least two NUMA (Non-uniform Memory Access) nodes 0 and 1, and the GPU0 is on NUMA0 while GPU1,2,3 are on NUMA1.
 Data has to traverse the inter-NUMA interconnect of the CPUs.

-The implications of this GPU Interconnectivity (or lack of) is that we may experience hanging or instability during multi-GPU training, preventing Peer-to-peer (P2P) GPU Communication from working correctly.
+The implications of this GPU Interconnectivity (or lack of) is possible hanging or instability during multi-GPU training, preventing Peer-to-peer (P2P) GPU Communication from working correctly.
 This means we may not be able to rely on all of the NVIDIA Collective Communications Library (NCCL) optimisations.